carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 ![][image5]

-## Growing Claims Scaled Use of Automated AI Content is Killing Sites Unfounded
+## Growing Claims of Scaled Use of Automated AI Content is Killing Sites Unfounded

 Over the past week as I was collecting and comparing data for this report, increasingly new reports emerged from respectable sources claiming sites using [automated AI generated content](https://peec.ai/blog/the-real-risk-of-ai-generated-content) are responsible for their own destruction in visibility.

 Explaining “How AI content sites lose visibility” - they describe a familiar experience of short term surge in traffic, gaining traction only to “see substantial declines” later and in this most recent episode enterprise sites in early February.

 Grokipedia is used as such an example.
-And yet, there is another reasonable explanation.
+And yet, there is another possible and reasonable explanation.

 ## Does The General Consensus Hold